 The trip starts in Porto with a visit to the port wine lodges in Vila Nova de Gaia (the first of many wine tastings).
 Sandeman’s and Croft’s are two of the best well-known, but there are various guided tours to the eighteenth-century warehouses of Vila Nova de Gaia, across the river from Porto.

-- Adega São Nicolau (R. de São Nicolau, 1): One of the most picturesque restaurants in the area with tasty cuisine and a small terrace overlooking the river Douro.
+- Adega São Nicolau (R. de São Nicolau, 1): One of the most picturesque restaurants in the area with tasty cuisine and a small terrace overlooking the Douro River.

-- Dom Tonho (Cais da Ribeira 13-15): The famous “francesinha” is one of the specialties of this restaurant offering panoramic windows overlooking the Douro.
+- Dom Tonho (Cais da Ribeira 13-15): The famous “francesinha” is one of the specialties of this restaurant offering panoramic windows overlooking the river.

 - DOP (Palácio das Artes, Largo de S. Domingos, 18): Chef Rui Paula explores the classic flavours of the Portuguese cuisine.